d-lynch95/Portfolio-Project4/README.md

 - Python
   - The main language used in this project was python
 - HTML
-  - The website contains a little bit of HTML
+  - The website contains HTML
 - CSS
-  - The templates used from CI include some CSS
+  - The styling is done using CSS
 - GitHub
   - The website is hosted on GitHub
 - GitPod
   - The website was developed on GitPod
 - Git
   - used to commit and push code during development
 - Heroku
- - The game is hosted on heroku
+  - The website  is hosted on heroku
 - Convertio.co
-  - [This](https://convertio.co/) site was used to convert jpg and png files to webp files
+  - This site was used to convert jpg and png files to webp files
 - LucidChart
- -The gameplay flow chart was designed on lucid chart
+  - The database diagram was designed on lucid chart
+- Favicon.io -
+ - used for generating the website favicon
+- Diffchecker
+  - used for comparing the code
+- Font Awesome
+  - for creating atractive UX with icons
+- Bootstrap5
+  - for adding predifined styled elements and creating responsiveness
+- Google Fonts
+  - for typography
+- PEP8 Validator
+  - used for validating the python code
+- HTML - W3C HTML Validator
+  - used for validating the HTML
+- CSS - Jigsaw CSS Validator
+  - used for validating the CSS
+- Chrome Dev Tools
+  - for debugging the project
+- W.A.V.E
+  - for testing accessibility
+- Cloudinary
+  - for storing static data
+- LightHouse
+  - for testing performance

 ## Features